kecsapo/Messenger-Analytics/README.md

 7. Choose "Messages" only, then click next
 8. Change format to "JSON" and media quality to "low" and Submit request

-Once the request is submitted, it might take up to a couple hours until your files are compiled.
-You will get a Facebook notification once it's done, you can acces itt where you pressed "Request download".
+Once the request is submitted, it might take up to a couple of hours until your files are compiled.
+When it's ready you'll be able to can acces it where you pressed "Request download" at step 5.
 Download it to Your computer, and unzip all of the folders into the same "messages" folder (this is how the folder will be named automatically).
 Move this Jupyter notebook file next to the messages folder, there you can run it.